Here is an example of an adults or New Year kids Vision Board!

 RESOURCES!

-• One large piece of brown packaging card.
+One large piece of brown packaging card.

-• A mix of coloured card or papers.
+A mix of coloured cards or papers.

-• Some old magazines.
+Some old magazines.

-• Coloured felt-tip pens including black.
+Coloured felt-tip pens, including black.

-• Glue stick.
+Glue stick.

 LET’S START NEW YEAR KIDS VISION BOARD!